GoogleCloudPlatform/knfsd-cache-utils/image/README.md

 ### Create Build Machine

-The default machine type is a c2-standard-16, if this is unavailable try changing the `BUILD_MACHINE_TYPE` to `c2-standard-8` or `e2-standard-16`.

-**IMPORTANT:** It is recommended not to change the disk boot-disk-size.
+**IMPORTANT:** It is not recommended to change the disk boot-disk-size.
 The performance can increase but the image size will be larger and this will force any VMs to use the larger size drive.

 ```bash
 gcloud compute instances create $BUILD_MACHINE_NAME \